 I also made a couple of pedals that replicated the fifth version of the DOD 250 from 1980.
 These are almost identical to the "1979" eidtion, but use the UA741 opamp instead of the LM741, and have one additional resistor.
 I called it the "1980" Edition.
 So far, serial numbers 10, 14 and 25 use this circuit.
 It may become the standard model once my stock of LM741 opamps is depleted, as these are getting harder to obtain.

 In November 2020, I decided to make Double Dodo serial number 25 a one-off special "1980" edition to celebrate the 40th anniversary of the fifth DOD 250 version.
 I sanded and repainted an enclosure that I had inadvertently scratched a while back and put to use some obscure diodes that I had in stock.
 The result was this copper-coloured pedal that lacks the "1980/Standard" switch, but instead has single switchable diodes.
-Both switches down enables symmetrical clipping with two silicon diodes; the left switch up activates a Russian germanium diode, the right switch up enables a Swedish germanium diode.
+Both switches down enables symmetrical clipping with two silicon diodes; the left switch up activates a Russian germanium diode, the right switch up enables a Hungarian germanium diode.
 As a result, the pedal offers four different distortion flavours depending on the switch positions (the two germanium diodes have very different specs).
 The paint job on the pedal went wrong on several levels, so instead of a lush, luxurious anniversary pedal it became a bit of a golden, shabby duckling.
 Still, the sound of the pedal more than made up for the less-than-perfect looks - it may be the most intense Double Dodo I built.

 The Timewarp Edition